spirit-warrior/ammas-tour-2024/README.md

 One suggestion (for an easier design and build) is that the peetham might move forward or backward a few inches when it is raised or lowered.
 There is no official approval or disapproval of this idea, but approval seems unlikely.

-The actuators may be noisy but we don't yet know how noisy.
+The actuators may be noisy but we don't know how noisy.
 It may be possible to muffle the noise.

 </details>